emircodes/Algorithms/README.md

 # Algorithms
-Repository to archive the algorithms I have learned
+Repository to archive the algorithms and data structures I have learned